getyourguide/TypedPyspark/README.md

 Allows one to:

 - Define dataframe schemas and use them as annotations in variables, functions, classes
-- Create mock data easily based on these schemas
+- Create mock data for tests easily based on these schemas

 #  Rationale